 - a.
-Rover must be mounted at a location that moves vertically in proportion to the cutting edge.
+The rover must be mounted at a location that moves vertically in proportion to the cutting edge.
 The RS3 has a standard %-11 thread for mounting. - b.
-Rover must be installed high enough that no part of the implement or the tractor will block its sky view from at least 30 degrees above the horizon.
+The rover must be installed high enough that no part of the implement or the tractor will block its sky view from at least 30 degrees above the horizon.

 - i.
 A custom-fabricated mount may be required if the implement does not have a suitable mount point. - c.
 For excavator installations, screw the RS3 to the %" threaded rod on the GPS pendulum mount included in your excavator system kit. - d.
-Attach LoRa radio antenna to RS3 receiver, making sure the antenna is not touching any part of the GPS mount or any other metal surface.
+Attach the LoRa radio antenna securely to the RS3 receiver, making sure the antenna is not touching any part of the GPS mount or any other metal surface.